Rodrigo Franzão

-Rodrigo Franzão (born April 27, 1982) is a contemporary Brazilian mixed media and textile artist.
-He works mainly with textile, copper wire, needle, thread, vinyl poliacetate, oil and acrylic, creating and shaping geometric forms.
-Franzão currently lives and works in the town of São Paulo in the state of São Paulo, Brazil.
+Rodrigo Franzão (born April 27, 1982) is a contemporary Brazilian artist known for his innovative textile art and mixed media creations.
+He lives and works between New York, New Orleans, and São Paulo, focusing on sustainability and environmental responsibility in his art.
+Franzão’s works often feature intricate interplay of light, shadow, color, and texture, achieved through meticulously folded and layered paper strips on canvas, creating dynamic effects reminiscent of kinetic art.

+Franzão has an extensive academic background, including degrees in Literature and Arts, an MBA in Museology and Art History, and specializations in Psychopedagogy and Art Therapy.
+He founded the Virtual Textile Museum and the art magazine InTheArts, further contributing to the field of contemporary textile art.

+His works have been exhibited globally, including in prestigious public collections such as the National Arts Club in New York and the Museum of the Superior Court of Justice in Brasília.
+Franzão’s art invites viewers to contemplate universal themes such as life, society, and the interconnectedness of opposing elements.

 Early life and education

 Between 2002 and 2004, Rodrigo Franzão studied Language Arts at the University of São Marcos.
 During this time, he learned concrete poetry in Brazilian literature classes, which reinforced his interest for geometric abstraction.

 After graduating in Language Arts, Franzão taught Portuguese language and Brazilian literature for nearly a decade.
 During this time, he had the opportunity to combine art into his classes.
 Soon after that the evolution of his artistic process begun to unfold.

 Between 2008 and 2011, he enrolls in Psychopedagogy, Art Therapy and in Communication Art education classes at the Paulista College of Arts.

 At the same time, his evolution as an artist distinctly manifested itself during his tenure at the College of Architecture and Urbanism at the United Metropolitan College (2011) which emphasized spatial organization and visual communication.

 In order to put this theoretical knowledge into practice, in 2013 he goes further by enrolling in art college at the University Center Claretiano in Brasilia, Brazil, to gain a greater understanding of the historical, social and aesthetic context of art.